 Put Your Apps To Work

-I found it pretty hard to get hold of good apps for learning European Portuguese, but it’s relatively easy to find good games and many of them have other language settings.
+There are a few good apps specifically devoted to learning portuguese now (more about that on the learning resource page), but what about the times you aren’t actively learning?
+How do you passively learn portuguese while doing other things?
+It’s relatively easy to find good games and many of them have other language settings.
 I started with a copy of Trivia Crack which I’d set on Portuguese so I can enjoy farting about playing games and still be learning new words, phrases and pop culture references and (crucially) facts about Brazilian football.
 It has its drawbacks of course: most of the questions are written by Brazilians so you get quite a lot of Brazilian grammar in there, but still, it’s more educational than Angry Birds.

 Once you realise that any game can be portuguesified, the world is your lobster.
 Usually it’s Brazilian portuguese, but since you’re not specifically learning grammar, it’s not too confusing.
 Over the years, I have tried several and I’ve learned a few new words that way without it feeling like work.
 Here’s June’s Journey, for example.
 It’s a sort of detective game, where you win by spotting objects in a picture.
 You need to do it against a timer, so you get quite fast at matching the word with the object.
 My daughter has played in French and it was the most fun she’s ever had doing homework.

-Then there’s The Interactive Adventure of Dog Mendonca and Pizzaboy, based on the graphic novels by Filipe Melo and Juan Cavia.
+Then there’s The Interactive Adventure of Dog Mendonça and Pizzaboy, based on the graphic novels by Filipe Melo and Juan Cavia.
 The sound is in english for some reason but the text is all portuguese.
+It’s available on Steam as well as mobile devices.
 Oh and you might enjoy the André Ventura Dating Simulator if you have a very specific sense of humour…

 Fill Your Ears With Podcast Goodness

 If you’ve got some mindless task to perform, such as hoovering, ironing or writing a speech for Donald Trump, don’t listen to the new Stray Kids album, listen to someone speaking portuguese instead.
 Portuguese (as opposed to Brazilian) podcasts are hard to find on Apple iTunes, but I’ve recently started listening to podcasts on my phone instead of an ipod, which has changed my life, because Podcast Guru makes it much, much easier to find them.
 The trick is to open the confurations and set it to treat Portugal as your home country.
-I guess the same will be true for a lot of pod catchers.
 Doing this means you’ll be shown a range of local podcasts, and it’ll save you a lot of tedious legwork.

 Obviously listening to podcasts is pretty challenging, because they’re aimed at a home audience, not at learners, but it’s a great way of developing listening skills if you don’t mind a challenge!
 I don’t recommend this for absolute beginners.
 I listened to a lot of RTP podcasts early on but I couldn’t follow them and drifted off, so I think it just taught me to not pay attention when a portuguese person is speaking.
 Not exactly a good habit!
 There are plenty of podcasts aimed specifically at learners and I’ve listed those in the portuguese learning resources page, so check those out if that sounds less daunting.

 One strategy for finding something to listen to is to search the podcast directory for portuguese words that interest you (futebol, livros, telemóveis etc),.
 You might find some are in spanish or in brazilian portuguese but hopefully if you have folowed the suggestion above, about changing your app configuration, that will be kept to a minimum.
 Another route is to look for specific portuguese broadcaster like “rádio comercial”, RTP or TSF and see what they have to offer.
 Or search for the name of a celebrity you like and see if anything comes up.
-Here are a few I like, and, again, I’ll put them in order of how easy it is to follow the narrator’s speech patterns and accent.
+Here are a few I like in order of difficulty (easiest first).
 If you are struggling, some podcast apps, including the aforementioned Podcast Guru – allows you to change the playback speed so it’s more manageable.

 Taking a left-turn at the traffic lights, there are some good, inspirational podcasts for language-learners in general.
 Have a look at “Actual Fluency” or “Creative Language Learning” in your podcast app, for example.
 Personally, I can only take this kind of thing in small doses, but a little of it now and again is good.
 It reminds you that you’re not alone and it gives you some ideas from the hardcore language-ninjas.